dotnet/runtime/docs/coreclr/stackwalking.md

 StackWalkFramesEx() returns an enum value that indicates whether the walk terminated normally (got to the stack base and ran out of methods to report), was aborted by one of the callbacks (the callbacks return an enum of the same type to the stack walk to control this) or suffered some other miscellaneous error.

 Aside from the context value passed to StackWalkFramesEx(), stack callback functions are passed one other piece of context: the CrawlFrame.
-This class is defined in [stackwalk.h](https://github.com/dotnet/coreclr/blob/master/src/vm/stackwalk.h) and contains all sorts of context gathered as the stack walk procedes.
+This class is defined in [stackwalk.h](https://github.com/dotnet/coreclr/blob/master/src/vm/stackwalk.h) and contains all sorts of context gathered as the stack walk proceeds.

 For instance the CrawlFrame indicates the MethodDesc* for managed frames and the Frame* for unmanaged Frames.
 It also provides the current register set inferred by virtually unwinding frames up to that point.